MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/2-exercise-create-a-message-extension.md

 Continuing in Visual Studio:

 1. In the project root folder, open **teamsapp.local.yml**
-1. In the file, find the step that uses the **botAadApp/create** action and replace it with:
+1. In the file, find the step that uses the **botAadApp/create** action (line 18) and replace it with:

     ```yml
       - uses: aadApp/create